University of Northern Colorado Athletics

 - 970.351.2362

 Dunn came to Northern Colorado from the University of Houston, where he served as the Deputy Athletics Director from October, 2009 until December, 2013.
-In that role, he oversaw athletic communications, development, marketing and promotions, licensing, video and the ticket office while assisting in all facets of administration.
+In his role, he oversaw athletic communications, development, marketing and promotions, licensing, video and the ticket office while assisting in all facets of administration.

 While at UH, Cougar Pride, the athletic department's development arm, set a record with a total of $3.8 million in fundraising during the 2012-13 season.
 He also assisted in the planning and fundraising for a new $20 million basketball practice facility, a new $120 million football stadium and increased football season ticket holders by 260% -- from 5,500 to over 13,000.
 Overall department revenue increased over 50% during his tenure.